-There may also be another problem for ISIS.
-By most accounts, their most effective fighters are those imported from Chechnya.
+There has been another problem for ISIS.
+By most accounts, their most effective fighters had been those imported from Chechnya and nearby areas.
 Many of these arrived in early 2014 because, fearing terrorism at the time of the Sochi Olympics, Russian authorities were opening borders and urging them to leave.
 In the latter half of that year, however, the Russians reversed the policy.
+75